Ariana Grande Is Not Calling Off Her Wedding To Pete Davidson, Despite Tabloid Report

 “He’s my fiancé.
 This is my album.
 I’m an honest and emotional artist and human being and if my openness in my work isn’t for you, that’s OK; I won’t be offended,” Grande wrote on Instagram.
 “Still wishing y’all all the love in the world.”

 Pete Davidson and Ariana Grande confirmed their relationship back in May after they both ended previous public relationships.
 Grande called things off with rapper, Mac Miller while Davidson ended things with his previous flame Cazzie David.
-Since then they have been prominently featured on each other’s social media pages and they seem to be very much in love with one another.
+Since then, they have been prominently featured on each other’s social media pages and they seem to be very much in love with one another.

-Grande recently posted a behind the scenes video at her “God Is A Woman” shoot which shows Davidson looking at her performance with an awestruck look on his face.
-As a previous Inquisitr story also notes, recently posted Instagram stories in which showed her caring for Pete after his wisdom tooth removal surgery
+Grande recently posted a behind-the-scenes video at her “God Is A Woman” shoot which shows Davidson looking at her performance with an awestruck look on his face.
+As a previous Inquisitr story also notes that recently, Ariana posted an Instagram story which showed her caring for Pete after his wisdom tooth removal surgery.

 So everything looks happy and they seem to be headed toward a happy ending that includes a wedding.
 But we’ll only be sure when Ariana Grande walks down the aisle.